Sean535/vcf-filter/README.markdown

 ```

 ### Output
-- A VCF file (`filtered.vcf`) with variants meeting all criteria tagged as `PASS` in the FILTER column.
+- A VCF file (default: `filtered_output.vcf`) with variants meeting all criteria tagged as `PASS` in the FILTER column.

 ## Design Concept
 ### Core Algorithm